adrienpayong/Natural-language-Summarization-project/README.md

 ## BART Pre-training
 There are five primary methods for training BART with noisy text:
 - **Token Masking**: Randomly, a small number of input points are masked.
-- Token Deletion: Certain tokens from the document are deleted.
+- **Token Deletion**: Certain tokens from the document are deleted.
-- Text Infilling: Multiple tokens are replaced with a single mask token.
+- **Text Infilling**: Multiple tokens are replaced with a single mask token.
-- Sentence Permutation: Sentences are identified with the help of ‘.’ and are then shuffled for training.
+- **Sentence Permutation**: Sentences are identified with the help of ‘.’ and are then shuffled for training.
-- Document Rotation: A token is randomly selected, and the sequence is rotated so that the document begins with the chosen token.
+- **Document Rotation**: A token is randomly selected, and the sequence is rotated so that the document begins with the chosen token.
 These strategies augment the dataset and make the BART model better understand the natural language.